tempus fugit : time flies

 We've also just incorporated, and are ready with more innovative concerts up our sleeves.
 This project is a launchpad for so much more.

-We also need to spend time in rehearsal exploring the crossover material and new research, and arranging music.
-This is expensive: the £7000 we raise comes to roughly 1/3 of the total cost of the project.
+We also need to spend time in rehearsal developing our period crossover material for the spaces we're in, and incorporating new research.
+All of this is expensive!
+The £7000 we raised on our crowdfunder comes to roughly 1/3 of the total cost of the project.

-We've got lots of amazing rewards on our page to say thank you: head to https://www.crowdfunder.co.uk/calcutta-revival to have a look!
+We've got lots of amazing rewards to say thank you: click the button above to have a look!

 In eighteenth-century Germany, the musical key a piece was written in could spark all kinds of emotions.
 Johann Mattheson, a friend of Handel, described keys full of ‘desperate, fatal sadness’, or ‘like someone gorgeous wandering through the room’.